joelthomastr/pommersion/README.md

 ### How to Be a Player <a name="player"></a>

 1. **Know what you want to learn.** It's good to have something in mind before the game starts.
 But be careful not to set your sights too high.
 Don't forget, you only need to learn *something* new before the end of the game to win!
-For more tips, see [Ideas For Your Next Turn](#ideas)
+For more tips, see [Ideas for Your Next Turn](#ideas)

 2. **Don't be intimidated** when you see that other players are more advanced than you.
 Don't forget, when it's your turn you will be the one who sets the level, and everybody else will fit in with you.

 3. **When your turn comes, get creative!** The rule of a pomodoro is that you aren't allowed to *speak* any language other than the target language.
 That doesn't mean you have to communicate using *only* the target language.
 You're free to use hand gestures, facial expressions, funny noises, pantomime, the objects around you, or any other trick you can think of so long as you don't *speak* any other *language*.
 Because you're still immersed!
 Use this freedom to the fullest to make yourself understood.
+For more, see [Communication Techniques](#communication).

 4. **Watch and learn.** You can pick up some new words and grammar as well as other cool communication techniques from the other players.